mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/agents/index.md

 Households are meant to be literally houses, representing workers that monopolistically supply labour, consume and enjoy leisure.
 Households also invest in bonds.
 Unrestricted households ($u$) can invest in both long- and short-term bonds, but suffer a transaction cost $\zeta\_t$ for every unit of long-term bond they purchase.
 Restricted households ($r$) can only invest in long-term bonds, but suffer no such transaction cost.

 Each household supplies labour, the type of which is indexed as a continuum $i\in[0,1]$.
 They each have their own preferences (for working hours, types of items consumed etc), their own habit and aversion to risk.
-The households have utility at each time step, a budget constraint$\F{1}$ and $\hat{HI MARK}$ and a wage they want to optimise.
+The households have utility at each time step, a budget constraint$\F{1}$ and a wage they want to optimise.
 The supply of their labour type and elasticity of it informs labour agencies about how to price labour.

 ## [Labour Agencies](course/course/finance/quantitative-easing/modelling/technical-appendix/agents/labour-agencies)